HandsOnDataViz/book/docs/HandsOnDataViz.md

     typically publish, and most appropriate tools to focus your search in that particular area.

-2. Have any prior publications drawn on similar datasets, and if so, how can we trace their sources?
+-   Have prior publications drawn on similar datasets, and if so, how can we trace their sources?
 Some of our best data visualization ideas began while reading textual evidence or noticing a table in a print publication or outdated web page, which convinced us that the data existed *somewhere*.
 With these valuable leads, librarians can help you track down source notes on where the data originated, or sometimes find more up-to-date versions of the data.

-3. What level(s) of data are available?
+-   What level(s) of data are available?
 Is information disaggregated by individual cases or aggregated into larger groups?
 Librarians can help us to decipher how and why different organizations publish data in different formats.
 For example, US Census seeks to collect data